IPGP/git_class/exercises.md

 6. add the main repository as a remote with name `upstream` to the local repository.
 Checkout the file `.git/config` after you have done it.
 What is the difference between `origin` and `upstream`?
-7. Type `git show-ref`.
+7. push the modified newspaper branch to your github repository fork
+8. open a pull request using the github web interface to include your changes in the main repository
+9. reply to the comments of the repository managers and fix conflicts on your local computer by commiting and pushing new versions to your github fork's branch.

+### advanced
+1. Type `git fetch` and afterwards `git show-ref` in your repository.
    What are you seeing?
-8. push the modified newspaper branch to your github repository fork
-9. open a pull request using the github web interface to include your changes in the main repository
-10. reply to the comments of the repository managers and fix conflicts on your local computer by commiting and pushing new versions to your github fork's branch.
+Try to understand that `git pull` is a combination of `git fetch` and `git merge`.

 ### you should have learned:
 * how to use git to interact with a repository hosted on github